conwetlab/wstore/README.md

 authenticacion of your application.
 You will need to create some roles in your application, one for offering provider, other for offering customer, and a role for developers.
-This roles will be used in the organizations with access to your WStore instance in order to grant organization user the corresponding rights for purchasing and creating offerings for a complete organization.
+This roles will be used in the organizations with access to your WStore instance in order to grant organization users the corresponding rights for purchasing and creating offerings for a complete organization.
 To include the name you have specified for that roles, you have to fill the following settings in social\_auth\_backend.py: